Legion season 2

-The second season of the American cable television series Legion is based on the Marvel Comics character David Haller / Legion, a mutant diagnosed with schizophrenia at a young age.
-The season is produced by FX Productions in association with Marvel Television.
-Noah Hawley serves as showrunner.
+The second season of the American surrealist superhero thriller television series Legion premiered in Los Angeles on April 2, 2019, ahead of airing on FX from April 3 to June 12, totaling eleven episodes.
+The series is based on the Marvel Comics character David Haller, a mutant diagnosed with schizophrenia at a young age, who learns that his illness may actually be powerful psychic abilities.
+In the season, David and his friends join a government agency to find and stop the parasitic Shadow King before he finds his original body after being forced out of David's mind in the previous season.
+It was produced by FX Productions in association with Marvel Television, with Noah Hawley serving as showrunner.

-Dan Stevens stars as Haller, with Rachel Keller, Aubrey Plaza, Bill Irwin, Jeremie Harris, Amber Midthunder and Jean Smart also returning from the first season to star.
+Dan Stevens stars as David, with Rachel Keller, Aubrey Plaza, Bill Irwin, Jeremie Harris, Amber Midthunder and Jean Smart also returning from the first season to star.
 They are joined by Jemaine Clement and Hamish Linklater, promoted from guest roles in the first season, and Navid Negahban.
-A second season of Legion was ordered by FX in March 2017, with filming for the season relocating from Vancouver to California, to take advantage of tax incentives.
+The second season was ordered by FX in March 2017, with filming for the season relocating from Vancouver to California, to take advantage of tax incentives.
 Production began in September 2017, with practical effects again a priority for the series' crew.
-The season features the parasitic Amahl Farouk / Shadow King, portrayed by Negahban, searching for his original body after being forced out of Haller's mind at the end of the first season.

-The season premiered in Los Angeles on April 2, 2018, before its FX debut on April 3.
-It ran for 11 episodes, concluding on June 12.
-The series was renewed for a third and final season on June 1.
+The season received positive reviews from critics, who praised its performances, visual style, exploration of certain themes, and ambition, though some criticized it as prioritizing style over substance, and the finale garnered a polarized response.
+On June 1, Legion was renewed for a third and final season.